akshay1679/MCA_2024_2026/MCA_2024-2026/DM/module2/MODULE II.md

 ---

-### ETL process ( Extract Transform & load)
+### ETL process ( Extract ,Transform & load)

-it is a mechanism of extract information from sources system and integrating it into the data warehouse is commonly called ETL
+It is a mechanism of extracting information from sources system and integrating it into the data warehouse is commonly called ETL

+Staging area is extremely important

+Q. ==How data can be loaded into data warehouse through ________________?==
+ans: ETL process
+### Extract

+- it is the operation of extracting information from a source system for further use in a data warehouse environment
+- This is first stage of ETL process
+- The data has to be extracted several times in a periodic manner to supply all the changed data to the warehouse and keep it up-to-date.

+### Cleaning
+- Cleaning stage is very important in data warehouse technique bic it is supposed to ==improve data  quality==
+- Primary data cleaning features found in ETL tools are ==Rectification== and ==homogenization==
+- there are specific dictonaries to rectify typing mistakes and to recognize synonyms and define the appropriate association between values

+### Transformation
+- Converts record from its operational source format into a particular data warehouse format
+- Ie data extracted from the source server is raw and not usable in its original form.There fore it needs to be ==cleaned== ==mapped== and ==transformed==
+- It adds value and changes data such that insightful BI reports can be generated